 Three integral pieces of the 1999 Gramm-Leach-Bliley Act (GLBA) focus on the information security review of consumers’ personal financial information.
 Together, the Financial Privacy Rule, the Safeguards Rule and the Pretexting Provisions determine how financial institutions can collect this information and how they must ensure the security and confidentiality of it.

-To fulfill GLBA compliance for information security review requests, all financial institutions must:
+To meet GLBA regulations for customer information security review requests, all financial institutions must:

 - Provide notice to customers about privacy requirements regarding their personal financial information (Financial Privacy)

-- Establish, implement and maintain an Information Security Program that secures and protects consumers’ personal financial information from anticipated threats and/or unauthorized access (Safeguards)
+- Establish, implement and maintain a customer Information Security Program that secures and protects consumers’ personal financial information from anticipated threats and/or unauthorized access (Safeguards)

 - Ensure that consumers’ personal financial information is not being collected under false pretenses (Pretexting)

 CSI Regulatory Compliance provides a variety of solutions specifically designed to meet the requirements of federal regulations.
-Trained consultants work with internal IT staff to perform GLBA risk assessment services while not disrupting normal business activities.
+Trained consultants work with internal IT staff to perform GLBA information security risk assessments while not disrupting normal business activities.

 - Information Security Training